 (b) the worker is a member of that scheme or fund; and

-(c) the Employer contributes to that scheme or fund for the worker not less than the amount that is necessary for the Employer to avoid incurring an individual superannuation guarantee shortfall (within the meaning of the SGA Act) in respect of the worker.
+(c) as a consequence, no contributions under section 4B of the Act are made to the Fund for the worker, for a contribution period of the worker.

+(4A) A worker is excluded by this subregulation from being a statutory GESB Super Member if, as a consequence of the worker choosing a fund that is not a scheme, no contributions under section 4B of the Act are made to the Fund for the worker, for a contribution period of the worker.

 (4) A worker who is a parliamentarian is excluded by this subregulation from being a statutory GESB Super Member if the worker —